danielnaab/knetwork-exercises/README.md

 Dependencies
 ------------
 This project has been built and tested on Python 2.7.1 and Django 1.3.1.
+It requires pyobjc (OS X) for screenshot generation.

     $ pip install -r requirements.txt